tianyingw/tianyingw.github.io/index.md

 - **July 2022**: Our manuscript on [A flexible zero-inflated Poisson-Gamma model with application to microbiome read count data](https://arxiv.org/pdf/2207.07796.pdf) is now available on [arXiv](https://arxiv.org/pdf/2207.07796.pdf).

 - **June 2022**: Our manuscript on [A unified quantile framework reveals nonlinear heterogeneous transcriptome-wide associations](https://arxiv.org/pdf/2207.12081.pdf) is now available on [arXiv](https://arxiv.org/pdf/2207.12081.pdf).
-Webpage resources can be found [here](https://tianyingw.github.io/QTWAS).

 - **January 2022**: Our paper on [Body mass index rebound and pubertal timing in girls with and without a family history of breast cancer: the LEGACY girls study](https://academic.oup.com/HTTPHandlers/Sigma/LoginHandler.ashx?error=login_required&state=b85e8e8a-af9a-40bc-8f53-fb1ca6fe7770redirecturl%3Dhttpszazjzjacademiczwoupzwcomzjijezjadvancezyarticlezyabstractzjdoizj10zw1093zjijezjdyac021zj6528416) is accepted by _International Journal of Epidemiology_.